 In line with the focus of the Polytechnic, which is technology based, there are supporting academic services put in place to be abreast of development in a global academic environment.
-These academic services include: the institution Library, the institution Examination Centre, the Industrial Liaison and Placement Unit and the Information and Communication Technology [ICT] Centre.
+These academic services include: the institution’s Library, the institution’s Examination Centre, the Industrial Liaison and Placement Unit and the Information and Communication Technology [ICT] Centre.

 The library is organised into three main divisions – collection development, readers’ services and technical services.
 Each division has sections/units.
 Collection development has Acquisition Unit; Readers services has Reference, Circulation, Serial/Special collection, Reprographic Units; and Technical services has Cataloguing and Audio visual Units.
 All the sections work hand-in-hand to achieve the goals of the library system.
 The Units are also interrelated or interdependent for effective administration and the use of the library materials.

-The institution has one examination building where all diploma and related examinations activities are carried out.
+The institution has one examination building where all diploma and related examination activities are carried out.
 The Centre is located on the West Campus of the Polytechnic.
-The Centre is equipped with well furnished operational offices and a standby 7.5 KVA electricity generating set to ensure uninterrupted electricity supply.
+The Centre is equipped with well furnished operational offices and a standby electricity generating set to ensure uninterrupted electricity supply.
 The Centre has computers and reprographic facilities for production of examination materials.
-The Centre is essentially and exclusively for use of the Polytechnic Examinations Committee whose membership cut across all academic departments in the Polytechnic.
+The Centre is essentially and exclusively for the use of the Polytechnic Examinations Committee whose membership cuts across all academic departments in the Polytechnic.

 Information and Communication Technology (ICT) Centre

-The Polytechnic in conjunction with Socketworks Ltd provides information and communication technology services to the academic community from ICT Centre located on the West Campus.
-The two hundred (200) sitting capacity and fully air-conditioned digital Centre is equipped with the following:
+The Polytechnic provides information and communication technology services to the academic community from ICT Centre located on the West Campus.
+The three hundred (300) sitting capacity and fully air-conditioned digital Centre is equipped with the following:

 Industrial Liaison and Placement Unit